Mineshafter61/Freshmore/2_Modelling Space and Systems/9_2_Matrix Inverses.md

 ### $R_n \leftrightarrow R_m$

-- Apply the same elemetary matrix to get the original
+- Apply the same elementary matrix to get the original
 - Therefore $E_A = E^{-1}_A$

 ### $R_n \rightarrow kR_n$